20 tips to get ahead in voice over...

-adviceThe voice over trade has its good practices to follow, its ethics to respect, its dos and its absolute don'ts.
+adviceThe job of French voice actor (or any voice actor) has its good practices to apply, its ethics to respect, its dos and don'ts.
 Here is a short, non-exhaustive list.

 You'll see that haven't wrapped my words in cotton wool.
 I'm sure you'll forgive my bluntness, and that you'd prefer to have clear, precise information.
 You're probably familiar with some of the following information, some might not apply to you.
 In any case, I hope you'll find some of this advice useful.